thephpleague/url/4.0/components/host.md

 <p class="message-warning">Trying to append to or with an IP host will throw an <code>InvalidArgumentException</code> exception</p>

 To append labels to the current host you need to use the `Host::append` method.
-This method accept a single `$data` argument which represents the data to be appended.
-This data can be a string, an object which implements the `__toString` method or another `Host` object:
+This method accepts a single argument which represents the data to be appended.
+This data can be:

+- another `Host` object;
+- an object which implements the `__toString` method;
+- a string;

 ~~~php
 use League\Uri\Host;